Checker Motors Corporation Logo

 Checker Motors Corporation: Brand overview

-Checker Motors Corporation, founded in 1921 in Chicago by Morris Markin, was the result of the merger of Commonwealth Motors and Markin Automobile Body and focused on building specialized taxicabs.
+Checker Motors Corporation, founded in 1921 in Chicago by Morris Markin, resulted from the merger of Commonwealth Motors and Markin Automobile Body and focused on building specialized taxicabs.
 In 1923, the corporation moved its base to Kalamazoo, Michigan, where its main headquarters and manufacturing facility were located.

-In the early years, the first Checker model, the Model T, was produced.
-It was a modification of the Ford Model T designed specifically for the taxicab industry.
+The first Checker model, the Model T, was produced in the early years.
+It modified the Ford Model T, designed specifically for the taxicab industry.
 Subsequent models, such as the A-Series, appeared in the 1930s and 40s, leading to the famous Checker A2 model in 1956.
-This model made its way into the American urban landscape with its spacious interior and stability.
+This model entered the American urban landscape with its spacious interior and stability.

 Throughout the 1970s and 1980s, Checker continued to be one of the leading taxicab manufacturers in the United States.
 Its cars were a familiar sight in major cities, symbolizing urban transportation.
 However, as demand for specialized cabs declined, things began to change, leading to the discontinuation of production of the famous Checker model in 1982.

-In an attempt to adapt to the new environment, Checker tried to diversify its portfolio by producing cars such as the Superba sedan.
+To adapt to the new environment, Checker tried diversifying its portfolio by producing cars like the Superba sedan.
 However, these efforts did not help the company avoid decline.
-After more than eight and a half decades in the automobile manufacturing business, Checker went bankrupt and ceased production in 2009.
+After over eight and a half decades in automobile manufacturing, Checker went bankrupt and ceased production in 2009.

 The departure of the last Checker cab from the streets of New York City in 1999 marked the end of an era, ending Checker’s extensive legacy as the quintessential American cab brand.
 The final chapter was written in 2010 when the company’s assets were liquidated, bringing closure to the book on a car company that was once a symbol of American urban mobility.